High Holy Days

 On this page:

-We are holding our services in-person this year.
+We are holding our services both in-person and via live stream.
 Those attending can choose whether or not they wish to wear a mask for their own safety.
 We will continue to live stream all our services for those who won’t be coming to Solel for services in-person.
 If you are not a Solel member, but are interested in attending High Holy Days services at Solel, please contact the Solel office to make arrangements.

-New this year: no paper tickets – This year we’re trying something new.
+No paper tickets – This year we’re continuing what we started last year.
 Instead of issuing members and guests paper tickets, we’re giving each service attendee (ages 12 and up) a lanyard with a name badge.
-Other shuls have used this technique to help members get to know each other and we’re trying it out this year.
+Other shuls have used this technique to help members get to know each other.
+We tried it for the first time last year and it was a popular change so we’re doing the same this year.

 High Holy Days Schedule